cynkra/dataset-repo/README.md

 - `gulp build -p` build in production mode

 ## Upload datasets
-- Create a new database.
+- Create a new database on the server.
 - Upload the data into the database.
 Make sure the tables are stored with InnoDB engine (not MyISAM, which doesn't support foreign key constrains).
 And if possible, prefer UTF-8 character set before latin1_swedish (the default value in old versions of MySQL).
-- Add description of the data into meta.database (the unique property of the version of the dataset) and possibly into meta.dataset (the shared properties of the dataset versions).
+- Add description of the data into meta.database and possibly into meta.dataset.
-- Execute the SQL script that updates meta.information.
+- Execute /assets/sql/meta_information.sql script to update meta.information.
-- Validate the content of the webpage.
+- Validate the change on the webpage.

 ## Useful links for developers
 - [React.js](http://facebook.github.io/react/).